Matthew Johnson

 Premium Choice In Action

-The button interaction used a 2D raised aesthetic with press animations that made the button appear to sink into the page.
+The button appeared raised and sank into the page when pressed.
 Haptic feedback reinforced the interaction.
 Upon selection, the chosen text animated from the button into its position as the next line of narrative, while unchosen options faded away.

 From Concept to Production

-Prototyped in Rive to explore timing, personality, and the text integration animation
+Prototyped in Rive to explore timing and personality

 Shipped Experience (Flutter)